C2DH/ranketwo/_assignments/archival-digital-turn/02-muybridge-search.en.md

 ### 2.a Google compared to Yahoo | 30 min
 <!-- section-contents -->

-- Open two browser windows on your screen, one with Google and one with Yahoo and conduct a search on Eadweard Muybridge in both.
+- Open two browser windows on your screen, one with Google and one with Yahoo, and conduct a search on Eadweard Muybridge in both.
 - List the first 8 results using the tables in your answer template.
 - Complete the other columns on the basis of the options that are provided in the two boxes: **what type of organisation**, **objective of the organisation**.